Schr\"odinger equations with smooth measure potential and general measure data: Introduction

 One can look at (\ref{eq1.1}) from two different perspectives.
 In the first one, we regard (\ref{eq1.1}) as equation of the form

-where $-A_\nu$ is a nonnegative selfadjoint operator on $L^2(E;m)$ being the perturbation of $-A$ by the smooth measure potential $\nu$, that is $-A_{\nu}=-A+\nu$.
+where $-A_\nu$ is a non-negative self-adjoint operator on $L^2(E;m)$ being the perturbation of $-A$ by the smooth measure potential $\nu$, that is $-A_{\nu}=-A+\nu$.
 In the second one, we regard (\ref{eq1.1}) as the equation

 with absorption term on the right-hand side.
-The difference between (\ref{eq1.2}) and (\ref{eq1.3}) is very subtle and appears only in the case when the concentrated part $\mu_c$ of the measure $\mu$, i.e. the singular part of $\mu$ with respect to the capacity associated with $A$, is nontrivial.
-The main goal of the paper is to study (\ref{eq1.1}) from the above to perspectives.
-We first provide definitions of solutions to (\ref{eq1.2}) and (\ref{eq1.3}).
-The problem of proper definitions of solutions is rather delicate and requires us to use some deep results from the probabilistic potential theory.
+The difference between (\ref{eq1.2}) and (\ref{eq1.3}) is very subtle and appears only in the case where the concentrated part $\mu_c$ of the measure $\mu$, i.e. the singular part of $\mu$ with respect to the capacity associated with $A$ is non-trivial.
+The main goal of the paper is to study (\ref{eq1.1}) from the above two perspectives.
+First, we provide definitions of solutions to (\ref{eq1.2}) and (\ref{eq1.3}).
+The problem of proper definitions of solutions is rather delicate and requires using some deep results from the potential theory.
 We then give some necessary and sufficient condition for the existence of solutions to (\ref{eq1.2}) and to (\ref{eq1.3}), and we compare the two approaches to (\ref{eq1.1}).
 Finally, we give some results on regularity and stability of solutions.

-In the paper, a solution $v$ to (\ref{eq1.2}) will be called a duality solution to (\ref{eq1.1}), and a solution $u$ to (\ref{eq1.3}) will be called a strong duality solution to (\ref{eq1.1}).
+In the paper, a solution $v$ to (\ref{eq1.2}) will be called a {\em duality solution} to (\ref{eq1.1}), and a solution $u$ to (\ref{eq1.3}) will be called a {\em strong duality solution} to (\ref{eq1.1}).
 Heuristically,

 where